DimitrisLinarakis/From-digital-footprints-to-facts-mining-social-data-for-marketing-practices/README.md

   * Number of followings
   * Number of posts
   * Number of videos
-* Fields of an Instagram post
+* Fields of an Instagram post:
   * Post ID
   * Post Type
   * Upload Date